 - Stir every 30 to 60 minutes.

 - Cook until the meat is tender, approximately 4-6 hours.

 Why Did I Use a Slow Cooker?

-I used a slow cooker because it makes the recipe easier and more full proof.
-The heat is well rounded and never catches on the bottom, and because of this you don’t have to stir the goulash.
+I used a slow cooker to make the recipe easier and more full-proof.
+The heat is well rounded and never catches on the bottom, and because of this, you don’t have to stir the goulash.

 There are no worries about catching or overcooking, simply set it and forget it.
-Once the timer has finished it will stop cooking and place the goulash on hot hold mode.
+Once the timer has finished, it will stop cooking and place the goulash in hot hold mode.

 What Type of Slow Cooker Should I Use?